kevbook/web-client-router/README.md

     }
   },

-  {
-	  // Router path can also contain params just like express router
+    // Router path can also contain params just like express router '/xyz/:paramA': {
-    path: '/xyz/:paramA',

 	  // GET requests can be an object executed parallel-ly
 	  get: {